Do I Qualify?

 Embalming Fluid

 Another common cut that illicit drug dealers use is embalming fluid or formaldehyde, as it drastically weighs down the plant material and increases the weight, meaning dealers can sometimes double or triple their product weight and increase profits for little cost.
-Cannabis dipped in embalming fluid or PCP is sometimes referred to as “fry.”
+Cannabis dipped in embalming fluid is sometimes referred to as “fry.”

 According to the U.S. Department of Justice, “Embalming fluid reportedly produces a hallucinogenic effect and causes the cigarette [joint] to burn more slowly, potentially resulting in a prolonged high.”
 Symptoms of exposure to embalming fluid include “bronchitis, body tissue destruction, brain damage, lung damage, impaired coordination, and inflammation and sores in the throat, nose, and esophagus.”